ParasGupta-BCA/UI-Package/README.md

 ## 🎨 Overview

-This repository contains a unified showcase of all UI components from the BCA MUNDA UI project.
+This repository contains a unified showcase of all UI components from the UI project.
 Each component demonstrates creative design techniques using pure HTML, CSS, and JavaScript without any external frameworks.

 ## 🚀 Features